polysquare/polysquare-generic-file-linter/README.md

                             path to spell-checking cache file
       --technical-terms TECHNICAL_TERMS
-                            path to file to source technical terms from --technical-terms-dependencies [DEPENDENCY [DEPENDENCY ...]]
+                            path to file to source technical terms from --stamp-file-path STAMP_FILE_PATH
-                            list of files which were used to generate technical terms.
-Specify these files to ensure that new technical terms are used when updated.
-      --stamp-file-path STAMP_FILE_PATH
                             path to directory to store cached results